unexploredtest/PyNDS/README.md

 python setup.py install
 ```

 **Disclaimer:** The project is still in its initial stages; expect a lot of bugs.
-Changes to the API may occur.
+The API is subject to change.